mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/odata-query-options.md

 ## 7 Paging {#paging}

-Paging allows you to load data incrementally to better handle large amounts of data.
+Paging enables loading data incrementally to better handle large amounts of data.
 Paging occurs when the client requests a lot of data, and the server returns a subset and a link to request the rest.

 ### 7.1 Top (Limit)